Improving the Harris/Biden Unearned Benefits Tax

 A Western Nuclear Strategy

-Saskatchewan and Alberta are western Canadian prairie provinces both of which are currently run by conservative political parties; both have economies largely dependent on agriculture and hydrocarbons; and, both governments claim responsibility for electrical power generation and distribution in their jurisdictions.
+Saskatchewan and Alberta are western Canadian prairie provinces both of which are currently run by conservative political parties; both have economies largely dependent on agriculture and hydrocarbons; and, both governments claim responsibility for the management of electrical power generation and distribution in their jurisdictions.
+Saskatchewan has about 1.35 million people; Alberta just over 4 million.

 On the 2023 Alberta elections